LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-light.md

 that never dies,

-made for all the nomads,
+made for nomads,

 each and every night.

 &nbsp;

-Before the rise of the Sun,
+Before the Sun,

 there is a light;